abdul-o/stutern-first-bakend-task/readme.md

       e.
 Front-end Web developer
       f.
 Web hakers

-• Differentiate between Statically typed and Dynamically typed programming languages and give examples of languages that fall under each category
+      6. Differentiate between Statically typed and Dynamically typed programming languages and give examples of languages that fall under each category

-• Differentiate between the JavaScript data types ‘null’ and ‘undefined
+      7. Differentiate between the JavaScript data types ï¿½nullï¿½ and ï¿½undefined

-     Undefined means a variable that has been declared, but the value of that variable has not yet been assigned.
+          1- Undefined means a variable that has been declared, but the value of that variable has not yet been assigned.

+          2- A null means the absence of a value.
+You assign a null to a variable with the intention that currently this variable does not have any value but it will have later on.
+It is like a placeholder for a value.
+The type of null is the object.